vyshu0111/infosys_intership/README.md

 If you are comfortable, you can chat in mail.
 My email id  poojachamundi1@gmail.com
 #commentfrom divyansh - Vyshnavi you are making the ppt right? also just to confirm m work is train-test-split and regression and if anythin else add it in comment

+yes divyansh your work is trin test split the model and i am going to do the ppt